erfun77/MountainCar/README.md

 The environment is two-dimensional and it consists of a car between two hills.
 The goal of the car is to reach a flag at the top of the hill on the right.

 ## Observation Space:
-The are two variables that determine the current state of the environment.
+There are two variables that determine the current state of the environment.

 - The car position on the track, from -1.2 to 0.6
 - The car velocity, from -0.07 to 0.07.
 Negative for left, and positive for right.